-• ELECTRONIC Skit Package 5 - Harvey learns the meaning of "inspiration" first hand when he asks Clem to help him write his acceptance speech for winning the "Citizenship Award."
-Zelda plans to "inspire" him, by prompting him with confusing clues during the speech.
+• The Bible is the inspired word of God.
+The characters learn the meaning of "inspiration" as Clem helps Harvey write his acceptance speech for winning the "Citizenship Award."
 Pastor Rufus explains that the Bible was "inspired" by God.

 • This "Choral Reading" is a particularly effective as a way to present the scripture reading of Ephesians 4: 4-7, 11-16, celebrating the "The Body of Christ" working together.
 It is a captivating opening for a sermon on God's plan for His human family to help each other grow spiritually.